Composable logical gate error in approximate quantum error correction: reexamining gate implementations in Gottesman-Kitaev-Preskill codes: Upper bounds on the logical gate error

 and linearly extending to all of~$\mathbb{C}^d$, obtaining an isometry~$\encmap_{\cLin}$.
 For the subspace~$\cLout \subseteq \cHout$, we define the encoding map~$\encmap_{\cLout}:\mathbb{C}^d\rightarrow\cLout$ in an analogous manner using an orthonormal basis $\{\ket{\encoded{j}}_{\cLout}\}_{j=0}^{d-1}$ of~$\cLout$.

 We note that according to this definition, the unitary~$\encoded{U}$ acts on basis states as

-We start by giving a general upper bound on the logical gate error in Section~\ref{sec:UBgaterrKraus1}.
-In Section~\ref{sec:diamondnormKrausrankone}, we upper bound the logical gate error using the so-called inner numerical radius for Kraus-rank one implementations.
+We start by giving a general upper bound on the logical gate error in Section~\ref{sec:UBgaterrKraus1} using the pinching map.
+In Section~\ref{sec:diamondnormKrausrankone}, we derive an exact expression for the logical gate error in terms of the so-called inner numerical radius for unitary implementations.
 Section~\ref{sec:numericalradius} provides lower bounds on the inner numerical radius based on matrix elements of implementations.
 Section~\ref{sec:gateerror_bound_matrixelem} bounds the logical gate error directly in terms of matrix elements.